Who are we?

 Beginner Workshops

-At the beginning of each session, we run two beginner workshops to help get new dancers familiar with the dance figures.
+At the beginning of each session, there will be four or five half hour sessions from 7:45 to 8:15 before the general class to help get new dancers familiar with the dance figures.
 We highly recommend that all new dancers take advantage of these workshops as they greatly increase satisfaction and enjoyment.
-The next beginner workshops will be in September 2024.
+The next beginner workshops will begin October 2nd, 2025.

 David Williams, who was involved in various art and culture groups in Winnipeg, attended Pinewoods Dance Camp in the early 1970s.
 This camp is just outside of Boston, MA and is organized by CDSS.
 His close friend and fellow dance enthusiast, John Trevenen, went to the camp the following year.